 Platforms:

 Nepal reality: Some professionals earn lakhs from a single critical vulnerability report.
 It's not easy money but it's real money for skilled people.
-Start with programs that have "beginner friendly" or "VDP" (Vulnerability Disclosure Program) tags.
+Start with programs that have "beginner-friendly" or "VDP" (Vulnerability Disclosure Program) tags.

 This is my most practical advice for becoming job-ready quickly: